elysia-best/T490-Hackintosh-Opencore/README.md

  - Camera OK.
  - tracepad OK.
  - Sleep function ok.

+# How to use?
+1. Clone this repo.
+2. Modify SMBIOS info.
+3. Compile `BlockOptane.dsl` if you are using optane.

 # Information for Optane
 Please refer to this [PR #388](https://github.com/dortania/OpenCore-Install-Guide/pull/388)